ruuda/blog/posts/abstraction-not-syntax.md

 ## Abstraction

-While line noise matters to some extent, the real problem is that we have no tools for abstraction.
+While reducing line noise is a noble goal, enabling abstraction is a more impactful feature.
 We can bikeshed about quote styles and trailing commas, but what we really need is a _for loop_.
 This is what that same configuration looks like in [RCL]: